peprykstas-glitch/CoreMind-Project/README.md

 ## 📖 Project Overview

-**CoreMind** is a full-stack RAG (Retrieval-Augmented Generation) application designed to bridge the gap between static documents and interactive AI.
-Unlike standard chatbots, CoreMind allows users to build a personal knowledge base by uploading PDFs, text files, and **images (via OCR)**.
+**Vectrieve** is a full-stack RAG (Retrieval-Augmented Generation) application designed to bridge the gap between static documents and interactive AI.
+Unlike standard chatbots, Vectrieve allows users to build a personal knowledge base by uploading PDFs, text files, and **images (via OCR)**.

 Built with a focus on **Product Management principles**, the system includes a Feedback Loop (Like/Dislike), an Analytics Dashboard to track KPI (Latency, Token Usage), and a robust Admin Interface.